 While Alexander (2011) showed a preference for indicators of dialogue, others have attempted to look at it more systematically by devising tools for coding classroom talk.
 Nystrand, Wu, Gamoran, Zeiser and Long (2003) focused on types of productive questions.
 Mercer, Dawes, Wegerif and Sams (2004) investigated reasoning words or ‘keys’ that identify their presence.
 More recently, Hennessy et al. (2016) developed the Scheme for Educational Dialogue Analysis (SEDA) which comprises of 33 codes clustered in 8 main categories: 1) invite elaboration or reasoning (i.e. inviting critical responses to ideas, perspective); 2) make reasoning explicit (through explanation, justification, argumentation, analogy); 3) build on ideas (either in terms of content or the way ideas are expressed); 4) express or invite relevant ideas; 5) positioning and coordination (i.e. taking a position or stance, or coordinate by proposing a resolution or synthesis); 6) reflect on dialogue or activity (i.e. metacognitive reflection); 7) connect (i.e. making explicit links to ideas, positions, arguments); and 8) guide direction of dialogue or activity (i.e. shaping and directing dialogue).
-Having been tested across a range of educational settings, these categories can characterise the quality of dialogue across lessons, discriminating between more dialogic and less dialogic .
+Having been tested across a range of educational settings, these categories can characterise the quality of dialogue across lessons, discriminating between more dialogic and less dialogic interactions.

+1.2.
+Research in secondary education

+Most research on dialogic teaching has been conducted in primary education.
+A few studies, however, examine the secondary context.
+Ruthven et al (2017) observed dialogue in science and mathematics classrooms in secondary English schools, as part of an intervention study which involved teacher professional development in dialogic teaching.
+During the observations, they determined the frequency of certain markers of dialogue.
+These included the number of students involved, teachers asking for explanations and feedback, and pupils giving reasons.
+In a teacher development context, Sedlacek and Sedova (2017) followed the dialogic teaching practice of eight Czech teachers in lower secondary schools.
+They analysed videorecorded lessons from these teachers over the course of year and found that students increased their participation and the complexity of their talk.
+Dialogue in the secondary school context is still relatively unexplored.

-ost research on dialogic teaching has been conducted in primary education.Exploring the reasons behind the prevalence of research in primary education, Authors (2014) reported that the wholistic approach adopted in primary education was more conducive to dialogic pedagogy.
+Exploring the reasons behind the prevalence of research in primary education, Authors (2014) reported that the wholistic approach adopted in primary education was more conducive to dialogic pedagogy.
 Teachers have more regular contact with the same group of students during the year and so establishing a specific pedagogical approach is possible.
 Secondary school teachers spend less time with each group of students, during which they adopt a strong subject-specific focus with a lesser concern about their pedagogical technique (Authors 2014).
 Nevertheless, the six experts interviewed in the work of Authors (2014) made a strong case for researching and promoting dialogic teaching in secondary education.
 They all pointed to unique affordances for dialogue in the secondary education context.
 Specifically, Neil Mercer stated that the greater cognitive ability of secondary level students and the increasing knowledge of specialist language and concepts can lead to dialogue of greater sophistication.
 Similarly, Rupert Wegerif argued that the discourses of the subject disciplines enable students to enter into dialogue, thus creating ‘an internal dialogic space comprising of competing perspectives’ (Authors 2014, 94).
 Such activities lead to ‘greater interdependence, authority and engagement as the topics take on greater personal meaning’ (Authors 2014, 94).

-..
+1.3.
 Dialogic Space in Religious Education